Greek Alphabet and Glossary

 A term used to name new members of a Panhellenic Council or Interfraternity Council organization who all joined during the same semester.

-An opportunity for Collegiate Panhellenic chapters that do not reach quota during primary recruitment to bid to total and/or quota.
-The continuous open bidding process is less formal, and not all chapters will participate in continuous open bidding.
+An opportunity for Collegiate Panhellenic chapters that do not reach quota during primary recruitment to bid to total.
+The continuous open bidding/continuous recruitment process is less formal, and not all chapters will participate each year.

 Insignia used by sorority and fraternity members.
 Most Greek lettered organizations reserve the crest for initiated members only.
 Each crest has hidden, secret meanings behind it.
 Also known as a coat or arms or shield.